nickywongdong/wombat/documentation/GUIDE.md

 1. Determine the Bluetooth address of each RaspberryPi, and replace the Bluetooth addresses in `bluetooth_addresses` with those addresses. `bluetooth_addresses` should only be comprised of two lines; the first with the Bluetooth address of the front RaspberryPi, the second with the Bluetooth address of the rear RaspberryPi.

 ## Backup Camera Integration
 The system's backup camera is designed to turn on when gpio pin 298 (gpio298) is driven high.
+If gpio298 is driven low, the backup camera will automatically turn off after 5 seconds.

+__Note:__ As of the current build, the system does not account for handling the backup camera for quick on-off cycles.
+For example, turning the backup camera on and off multiple times within 5 seconds may result in undesired behavior.
+Proceed with caution.

 ## Using External Storage
 Axolotl is designed to be able to take advantage of external storage devices, either SD cards or USB drives that are compatible with the Jetson TX2.